Strategic sourcing means different things to different people.

 What is strategic sourcing?

-Strategic sourcing is a systematic approach to procurement that involves analyzing spend, understanding market dynamics, building strong supplier relationships, and making informed decisions that align with your company’s overall goals.
-It’s all about moving beyond transactional purchasing and adopting a proactive, value-driven approach.
+Strategic sourcing is a systematic approach to procurement.
+It involves analyzing spend, understanding market dynamics, and building strong supplier relationships.
+The goal is to help the team make informed decisions that align with your company's overall objectives.

 Origins in Kearney’s 7 step strategic sourcing process